act-rules/act-rules.github.io/_rules/links-with-identical-names-serve-equivalent-purpose-b20e66.md

 #### Passed Example 3

-Resources are not the same, since the links resolve to different URLs, but the resources are completely identical, thus serving the same purpose:
+These two links resolve to resources that are not the same (different URLs), but the resources are completely identical, thus serving the same purpose.

 ```html
 <a href="/test-assets/links-with-identical-names-serve-equivalent-purpose-b20e66/index.html">Contact us</a>